maria-antoniak/goodreads-scraper/README.md

 We used Carver to collect data for our article,
 "The Goodreads ‘Classics’: A Computational Study of Readers, Amazon, and Crowdsourced Literary Criticism."

-To allow others to reproduce (approximately) the data we used in the essay, we include a file with 144 Goodreads book IDs for the 144 classics that we analyzed (`example/data/goodreads_classics.txt`).
+To allow others to reproduce (approximately) the data we used in the essay, we've included a file —`example/data/goodreads_classics.txt`— with 144 of the Goodreads book IDs we analyzed.

-You can use these book IDs to collect corresponding reviews and metadata with Carver as described below.
+You can use these IDs to collect corresponding reviews and metadata with Carver as described below.

 *Note: Updates to the Goodreads website may break this code.
 We don't guarantee that Carver will continue to work in the future,